top of page

 • Left click when the magnifying glass icon appears and wait for the picture to clear.

-(On a touch screen, tap on the image)
+(On a touch screen, tap on the image).
+This will display a higher res file.

-• Right click and 'save image as' to somewhere as a webp file.
+• Right click and 'save image as' to somewhere as an avif file.

 (On a touch screen, touch and hold down to view the menu)